dentrodailha96/Notes_Obsidian/Data Engineering/Databricks/Tables.md

 » Pipelines:
 + Require declare a target schema to publish to the Hive metastore or a target catalog and target schema to publish to Unity Catalog.
 + ==Pipeline page== provides information regarding dropped record, violations of expectation and other data quality metrics.
++ Delta Live Tables makes possible to declare and maintain data table dependencies.
++ To create a pipeline using Delta Live Tables is necessary to go to the JOB PAGE.

 » [[Triggers]] pipelines update each table with whatever data is currently available and then they shut down.
 + In Development mode the development process is eased by reusing a cluster to avoid the overhead of restarts, and *the cluster runs for two hours when the development mode is enabled.* Also, allows disabling pipeline retries so you can immediately detect and fix errors.